FSRA Stakeholder Advisory Committee – Pensions

-- using best efforts to, where possible, develop consensus; and
+- using best efforts to, where possible, develop consensus

 FSRA management will work with the Pensions SAC to prepare for meetings with the Board.
 Members of the Pensions SAC may be asked to prepare material for consideration by the Board.

-FSRA shall endeavour to provide meeting agendas and related materials at least one week in advance of each meeting.
+FSRA shall endeavor to provide meeting agendas and related materials at least one week in advance of each meeting.
 FSRA shall prepare a summary of each meeting and distribute it, including any accompanying written submissions, to committee members, typically within three weeks following a meeting.
+As part of these meetings FSRA will communicate what recommendations or feedback has been adopted and what has been considered but not adopted.
 FSRA also intends to publish a high-level summary of the committee’s work on FSRA’s website within approximately three weeks of each meeting with the Board.

 FSRA is seeking candidates with significant experience in the pensions sector who are senior members of their respective organizations or professions.
 The Board will aim for a committee with diversified perspectives, based on experience, professional background and type of plan they represent as well as reflecting a mix of members, former members, retirees and unions or representatives of these.

 - union representatives with broad pensions knowledge and experience

 - individuals or associations who represent plan members, former members and retired members